lukshyaganjoo/lukshyaganjoo.github.io/_pages/about.md

 while the coolness factor of math is unstated and undeniable, i particularly enjoy things in loose and broad association with quantum computing, learning theory, spectral graph theory and all things probability. not trying to be a propagandist, but i think algebra is one of the prettiest fields of math, and everyone should take a course in it at some point in their lives. some folks are really missing out.

-if you're in the same city, looking to chat, or find yourself in need of a scrumptious banana bread recipe i'm always looking forward to making new friends :). feel free to reach out!
+if you're in the same city, looking to chat, or find yourself in need of a scrumptious banana bread recipe i'm always looking forward to making new friends :). feel free to reach out! if any of the stuff i talked about is interesting to you, also check out the [theory group](https://theory.cs.washington.edu/) at uw. might be biased but they're pretty cool too.